nvisal1/Rate-My-Salary/README.md

 Simply run `docker-compose up` to start the development environment.
 The source code for the client and REST API are attached as volumes for development ease.

-This environment uses `./client/Dockerfile.dev`, not  `./client/Dockerfile`.
+This environment uses `./client/Dockerfile.dev` to build the client, not  `./client/Dockerfile`.
 `./client/Dockerfile` uses NGINX and is used only in the production environment seen below.

 ## Retrain The Simple Linear Regression Model